-What changes are proposed in response to the findings of the Study?
+What changes are proposed to the Subdivision Servicing Bylaw?

-The proposed changes to the Subdivision Servicing Bylaw apply only to Electoral Area C and, as recommended by the Study, including the following:
+The proposed changes to the Subdivision Servicing Bylaw would raise the standard for proof-of-water requirements for subdivisions in Electoral Area C to align to Provincial guidelines.
+The proposed changes would apply only to Electoral Area C and, as recommended by the Phase 2 Study, include the following:

 - At least one year of continuous groundwater level monitoring be conducted, and the results analyzed and interpreted by a Qualified Professional;

 - Well pumping tests must be supervised by a Qualified Professional;